junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 Impulse-response function produced by multivariate model can examine cross-series dependencies (like how policy change to IR will affect other variables over different horizons), and can simulate how 1 variable responds to sudden change in other variables.
 Granger causality analyzes whether 1 variable is useful in forecasting another.

-Vector Autoregressive VAR($p$) model can be expressed in matrix form.
-If some or all of $k$ series are unit-root non-stationary, they may be cointegrated.
-This extension of unit root to multiple time series means that a linear combination of $\geq$ 2 time series is stationary and mean-reverting.
+Vector Autoregressive VAR($$p$$) model can be expressed in matrix form.
+If some or all of $$k$$ series are unit-root non-stationary, they may be cointegrated.
+This extension of unit root to multiple time series means that a linear combination of $$\geq$$ 2 time series is stationary and mean-reverting.
 So we use Vector Error Correction Model (VECM, 1990) to explore cointegration because this can form pairs-trading strat.

 ## 9.3.
 Cointegration - time series with a shared trend